duerwuyi/DAT/README.md

-# DistRanger: Distribution-Aware Testing for Distributed Databases
+# Distribution-Aware Distributed Database Testing

 Distribution-Aware Testing (DAT) is an approach that brings table-level distribution strategies into the DDBMS testing process.
 We realize DAT in an automated testing tool, DistRanger.